dafex301/Cordova-PBP/README.md

 ## About <a name = "about"></a>

 Projects created to fulfill platform-based programming lecture assignments.
-Create a multiplatform program using Cordova.
+Create a multiplatform application using Cordova.
 Use Tailwind for styling and Firebase for Back-end.

 ## Getting Started <a name = "getting_started"></a>